 This example will migrate a Microsoft SQL Server database to MySQL, and include a screenshot for each step.

 From MySQL Workbench, choose Database, Migrate to open the migration wizard.
-The opening screen will look like this:

 It describes the prerequisites and requirements that should be

 the ODBC Driver for SQL Server is installed, and to make

 Select the source RDBMS that is migrating to MySQL.
 Choose the Database System that is being migrated, and the other connection parameters will change accordingly.